Looking for the Top Things To Do in New York City?

 Possibly one of the most famous buildings in the world, the Empire State Building has been featured in over 250 movies!
 The incredible views of

-The lobby alone with it’s 1930’s art deco style is one of the most recognizable spots in the city.
-Exhibits located throughout the building detail it’s interesting history and will keep you entertained while you wait for the elevators to the top.
+The lobby alone with its 1930's art deco style is one of the most recognizable spots in the city.
+Exhibits located throughout the building detail its interesting history and will keep you entertained while you wait for the elevators to the top.

-Although the observation deck is an incredibly popular tourist attraction, if you head there first thing on a clear morning, you’ll be able to avoid some of the crowds.
-Since it’s open until 2 a.m., another option is to head up late at night to see the city all lit up.
+Although the observation deck is an incredibly popular tourist attraction, if you head there first thing on a clear morning, you'll be able to avoid some of the crowds.
+Since it's open until 2 a.m., another option is to head up late at night to see the city all lit up.
+It is one of the most iconic activities in NYC.

-Explore Ellis Island
+4. Explore Ellis Island

 Description of Ellis Island By State by State